 Provides knowledge of advanced programming techniques with a focus on object-oriented programming.
 Students learn advanced logic structures by designing and coding a sequence of increasingly complex programs and gain exposure to programming in a group environment.
 (32/32) Prerequisites must be passed with a minimum of a C- to progress in the Computer Analyst major.
 Prerequisite: CIS:160 or CIS:161

 Post-Advanced Software Applications

 Advanced data processing concepts which include using visual basic to complete practical applications for spreadsheets and charting, word processing, database management and presentation graphics.
-(16/64) Prerequisites: BCA:212, BCA:213 of a C- to progress in the Computer Analyst major.
-Prerequisite NET:103
+(16/64) Prerequisites: BCA:212, BCA:213

 PC Clinic